What Is Inpatient Detox Like?

 - Cocaine

-Lack a support group of friends and family members at home
+Anyone who lacks a support group of friends and family members at home

-Lack a safe environment in which to recover
+Those who lack a safe environment in which to recover

-If any of these issues are specific to you or someone you love who needs detox treatment, it is best to seek an inpatient program for your safe recovery.
+If any of these issues are specific to you or someone you love who needs detox treatment, it is best to seek an inpatient program for safe recovery.

 How Long Will Inpatient Detox Last?